logzio/logz-docs/_source/logzio_collections/_security-sources/crowdstrike.md

 ##### Check Logz.io for your events

-Give your events some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana/discover?).
+Give your events some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).
 You can filter for data of type `crowdstrike` to see the incoming Crowdstrike events.

 If you still don't see your logs, see [Filebeat troubleshooting](https://docs.logz.io/shipping/log-sources/filebeat.html#troubleshooting).